GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastlines/_history.md

 ### 2022 DEA Coastlines update

 In August 2023, the DEA Coastlines product [was updated to version 2.1.0](https://github.com/GeoscienceAustralia/dea-coastlines/releases/tag/2.1.0).
 This update consists of the addition of interim annual shoreline data for 2022.
-The 2022 shoreline is interim data that is subject to change, and will be updated to a final version in the following 2023 DEA Coastlines update (in July 2024).
+The 2022 shoreline is interim data that is subject to change, and will be updated to a final version in the following 2023 DEA Coastlines update (in August 2024).

 ### 2021 DEA Coastlines update